pelaxa/MMM-ImmichSlideShow/README.md

 		</tr>
     	<tr>
 			<td><code>backgroundColor</code></td>
-			<td>The color of the background when the image does not cover the entire screen.<br>
+			<td>The color of the background when the image does not cover the entire screen.
+Only visible if backgrounSize is set to <code>contain</code> and <code>showBlurredImageForBlackBars</code> is not set.<br>
         This can be set to a color (e.g. '#000000') or and semi-transparent color (e.g. 'rgba(0,0,0,0.5)')<br>
 				<br><b>Example:</b> <code>'rgba(0,0,0,0.5)'</code>
 				<br><b>Default value:</b> <code>'#000' (i.e. black)</code>